robjohnnoble/ggmuller/README.md

 0.1.3: Compatibility with dplyr version 0.7.2; add option for smoother plotting of genotype emergence points.

+0.2.0: New function Muller_pop_plot shows variation in population size as well as frequency (also known as a fish plot).

 ### Citation

 If you use ggmuller then please ensure your citation includes DOI:10.5281/zenodo.240589.